mhapich/mhapich.github.io/README.md

 # Michelle Hapich

-👋 Welcome to my Github portfolio!
+👋 Welcome to my portfolio

-I'm a passionate and dedicated data professional with a background in education, transitioning from a career as a mathematics and computer science teacher to pursuing a career as a data scientist and data analyst.
-My journey into the world of data began when I earned a Professional Data Scientist Certificate from Datacamp, and I'm currently working on my final project to complete the Google Data Analytics Professional Certificate.
-Stop back soon for the new project!
-(Teaser...local housing prices)
+I'm passionate about data and all things math.
+I have a background in education and am transitioning from a career as a mathematics and computer science teacher to a career as a data professional.
+My journey into the world of data began when I discovered R helping a family friend in a nursing course.
+That led to my finding Datacamp and earning their Professional Data Scientist Certificate.
+At that point I was still developing my school district's computer science program, but it is now on its feet.
+This past summer I earned the Google Data Analytics Professional Certificate, and I just completed the last course of the Google Advanced Data Analytics Professional Certificate.
+The Capstone Project for that will be my new project #1, and will showcase not only my machine learning skills in Python, but also a structure that is essential in a business setting.
+Every project I completed followed a framework to help me document my steps along each stage, and included several executive summaries.

 Throughout my teaching career, I had the privilege of guiding students in AP Calculus, Python, and Java, which cultivated my strong analytical and problem-solving skills.
-Now, I'm excited to apply my knowledge and expertise to tackle real-world data challenges, deriving valuable insights and making data-driven decisions.

-My Github showcases a collection of projects, analyses, and visualizations that demonstrate my proficiency in data manipulation, statistical analysis, and machine learning.
-With each endeavor, I strive to embrace the power of data in driving innovation and problem-solving across various domains.

-I am actively seeking opportunities in the data science and data analytics field, where I can leverage my diverse background and data expertise to contribute meaningfully to projects and teams.

-Feel free to explore my repositories, and don't hesitate to reach out for collaboration or job opportunities.
-Let's connect and explore the endless possibilities of data together!
+Now, I'm excited to apply my knowledge and expertise to tackle real-world data challenges.
+My love of helping others to learn is surpassed only by my own love of learning.
+Throughout this journey I have used Coursera, Udemy, Kaggle, books, YouTube tutorials, and other platforms to learn Linux, Github, SQL, web-scraping, linear algebra, statistics, and more.
+As much as I have learned, I know I am just barely down the tip of the iceberg.
+I look forward to putting these skills to work, and to continue to learn and grow in this field.

 ---
 # Project 1: Taxi Fare Predictions in New York City